teeteathao/password--generator/README.md

   2. "Do you want to include LOWERCASE characters?"
   3. "Do you want to include UPPERCASE characters?"
   4. "Do you want to include NUMBER characters?"
-  5."Do you want to include SYMBOL characters?"
+  5. "Do you want to include SYMBOL characters?"

   You must select a number between 8-128 to proceed to the next prompt.
-If you select 'cancel' to all the criteria, a password will not generate.
+If you select 'cancel' to all the criterias, a password will not generate.

 When the "Copy Password" is clicked, the displayed generated password will copy the password to the clipboard and prompt a message indicating that the password has been copied.